-Users should acquire the entire Version 2 data set in order to update their time series.
+Note: Users should acquire the entire Version 2 data set in order to update their time series.
 For more information, refer to the Version History section of this document.

 Data files are stored in the original Goddard Space Flight Center (GSFC) flat binary two-byte integer format, use the little-endian byte order convention, and are scaled by a factor of 10.
 An individual image of daily or monthly averaged data constitutes a granule in the Bootstrap sea ice concentration time series.